 Beets are a good source of potassium, fibre, and folate.
 The red pigment is a nitrogen-containing form of anthocyanin, which is an antioxidant that falls under the category of flavonoids.
-In plain terms, beets are a good source of antioxidants and nutrients that may improve blood flow and blood pressure.
+In other words, beets are a good source of antioxidants and nutrients that may improve blood flow and blood pressure.

 Quinoa is a gluten free seed (considered a whole grain) that is rich in fibre, protein, and iron.
 It originated in Peru and Bolivia and is a local, staple food in those regions.
 Quinoa is also now being grown in parts of Saskatchewan.

 With summer winding down, it’s a great time to start incorporating garden beets.

 Pre-heat oven to 375 F.